Point-free Construction of Real Exponentiation: Real Exponents (The General Case)

-As before, to show this map is well-defined, it remains for us to check inhabitedness, positivity, separatedness and locatedness.
-Inhabitedness and positivity are easy: we know there exist rationals $q_0,r_0\in\mathbb{Q}$ such that $q_0<\zeta<r_0$ (since $\zeta$ is an inhabited Dedekind) and so there exists $q,r\in\mathbb{Q}$ such that $q<x^{q_0}$ and $r>x^{r_0}$ (since $0<x^{q_0}$ and $x^{r_0}$ are inhabited as well).
+As before, to show this map is well-defined, it remains for us to check inhabitedness, positiveness, separatedness and locatedness.
+Inhabitedness and positiveness are easy: we know there exist rationals $q_0,r_0\in\mathbb{Q}$ such that $q_0<\zeta<r_0$ (since $\zeta$ is an inhabited Dedekind) and so there exists $q,r\in\mathbb{Q}$ such that $q<x^{q_0}$ and $r>x^{r_0}$ (since $0<x^{q_0}$ and $x^{r_0}$ are inhabited as well).

 For separatedness, suppose $x^{R_\zeta}<q<x^{L_\zeta}$.
 Then we have $x^{r_1}<q<x^{r_2}$ for some rationals $r_1,r_2$ with $R_\zeta<r_1$ and $r_2<L_\zeta$.
 But $\zeta$ is separated, and so $r_2<r_1$, which implies $x^{r_2}<x^{r_1}$ by Proposition~\ref{prop:monotoneantitone}, a contradiction.